Open Money Stack

 Where this fits in what we're building

-Private payments on wallet.polygon is the first user-facing privacy capability we've shipped at the wallet layer, delivered in partnership with Hinkal.
+Private payments on wallet.polygon is the first user-facing privacy capability we've made available at the wallet layer, delivered in partnership with Hinkal as described above.
 It's one piece of a broader direction we expect to expand across the Open Money Stack: privacy as a core capability.

 Try it